Shooting victims include a mom who died protecting her baby | New Country 923

 Norma Coca told Wichita, Kansas-television station KWCH that her daughter and son-in-law were near the front doors of the Walmart when they were shot.

-The couple’s son and 11-year-old daughter were also at the Walmart and were not shot.
+The couple’s 5-year-old son and 11-year-old daughter were also at the Walmart and were not shot.

 —